suncoast-devs/handbook/lessons/js-intro/lecture.md

 # [fit] Functions are just another kind of type!

-We say that `functions` in TypeScript are a type just like numbers, strings and booleans.
+We say that `functions` in TypeScript are a type just like numbers, strings, and booleans.

 We can assign them names and pass them as arguments.